VhybZApp/.github/profile/README.md

   - Governance hooks for safe, aligned behavior

 **How SOUL Powers VhybZ:**
-- Each VhybZ Agent is a Soulmade: it learns your style, goals, and preferences.
+- Each VhybZ Agent is a collective of soulmades: it learns your style, goals, and preferences.
 - Agents interact via MCP, contribute to MCG, and collaborate in Clusters.
 - SOUL's modular design means new agent skills, knowledge, and behaviors can be added as plug-ins.